Post

 1.1.
 Beyond Scalar Learning Rates: The Need for Preconditioning

-The simplest gradient descent update, \(W_{t+1} = W_t - \eta g_t\), implicitly assumes a uniform geometry.
+The simplest gradient descent update, \(W_{t+1} = W_t - \eta g_t\), implicitly assumes a uniform, isotropic geometry.
 A more general and powerful approach involves a preconditioner \(M_t\), a positive-definite matrix that reshapes the gradient:

 \[W_{t+1} = W_t - \eta M_t^{-1} g_t\]